meaghanziegler/GoldBadgeChallenges/README.md

 Commiting things to github is not my strong suit...

-The repository tests for all three challenges are under the flie called Testing.
+The repository tests for all three challenges are under the file called Testing.

+I do not know what all the other files are on this repository, but I am not touching them in fear of breaking everything.